How Robust is your Fair Model? Exploring the Robustness of Diverse Fairness Strategies: Experiments

-The Correctional Offender Management Profiling for Alternative Sanctions (\textit{COMPAS}) data set\footnote{\url{https://github.com/propublica/compas-analysis}} was used to train a real predictive model that assisted judges and parole officers.
+\paragraph{COMPAS} The Correctional Offender Management Profiling for Alternative Sanctions (\textit{COMPAS}) data set\footnote{\url{https://github.com/propublica/compas-analysis}} was used to train a real predictive model that assisted judges and parole officers.
 The goal is to predict whether or not a criminal will re-offend within the next two years (two year recidivism rate).
-The scenario was a landmark case in unfairness when it was shown that the rate of false positives for black men was twice as high as it was for white men \cite{compas}.
-We use the full 7,214 samples; however, the raw data contain a lot of features that are not predictive, and so we trim down the raw data set to nine features (eight discrete, one continuous), and we use race as the protected feature.
-We filter that data to make race a binary attribute: white and non-white.
+The scenario was a landmark case in unfairness when it was shown that the rate of false positives for black men was twice as high as it was for white men~\cite{compas}.
+We use the full 7,214 samples; however, the raw data contain plenty of features that are not predictive, and so we trim down the raw data set to nine features (eight discrete, one continuous), and we use race as the protected feature.
+We also pre-process the data to make race a binary attribute: white and non-white.